Custom Microdata Projects

 This study will use 2001 and 2011 census data (including health data) for people who participated in the Scottish Mental Survey in 1947, at the age of 11.
 These census records will be linked to health records, birth and death records, and care use records.

 Childhood cognitive function and later-life recovery: Linking the Scottish Mental Survey 1947 to healthcare and administrative data.

 Dr Matthew Iveson, University of Edinburgh

 This project will investigate the association between early-life circumstances (cognitive ability and socioeconomic status) and recovery from stroke or cardiovascular disease.

-This study uses 2001 and 2011 census data for members of an existing research study who were born in 1936/7 and participated in the Scottish Mental Survey in 1947.
+This study uses 2001 and 2011 census data (including health data) for members of an existing research study who were born in 1936/7 and participated in the Scottish Mental Survey in 1947.
 These census records are linked to health records and birth and death records.

 Predictors of mental ill health in mothers caring for a son or daughter with intellectual disabilities

 This study will investigate the prevalence and determinants of mental ill-health in mothers caring for a son or daughter with intellectual disabilities, both overall and at different stages of the caregiving trajectory.

 This study uses 2011 census data (including health and religion data) for a sample of people who are recorded in the census as having a learning disability and living with their mother at the time of the 2011 census; their mothers; and a sample of similar women and children who do not have a learning disability, for comparison.
 These census records are linked to health records and mortality data.